Bangkok03/skynet_lite/README.md

 # Use

+Once the repository is cloned and the influxdb service has been started (see above script), run the skynet server by running `./skynet_lite` in the root of the repository.

 Pushing data into Skynet Lite is easy!
 Simply send a UDP packet to `http://localhost:5002` with a JSON payload with the following form:

 ```json